Give your guests a champagne toast they will never forget!

-Sabering is the French tradition of removng the cork from a bottle of champagne.
-This ritual dates back to Napoleon, when his soldiers used the reverse edge of their saber to break the neck of the bottle.
-Hence, the French expression “saber the bottle” came about illustrating the French belief that it is better to destroy the bottle than to do without champagne!
+Sabering is the French tradition of removing the cork from a bottle of champagne.
+This ritual dates back to Napoleon when his soldiers used the reverse edge of their saber to break the neck of the bottle open.

 Saber the Moment